-Based on the TEKS for the state of Texas, in English SOL I and II, we focus on the following skills:
+Based on the TEKS for the state of Texas, in English I and SOL I and II, we focus on the following skills:

 Reading, where students read and understand a wide variety of literary and informational texts;